w-drammeh/utg-dashboard/README.md

 Dashboard uses the Portal system of UTG as a center of verification for users.
 The same portal is therefore used as the main source of users-data for analysis and presentation among others.
 This makes it impossible for non-UTG students to use the system.
 Such students can however bypass this mechanism and get to temporarily use Dashboard by providing details by hand.
-See main.GeneralTester class for information on how to do this.
+See utg.GeneralTester class for information on how to do this.

+To be familiar with the general execution flow of the program, read the logic.txt file.

 This project does not use any frameworks - only and only the core java in conjunction with several '3rd-party libraries'.
 Please see the overview.txt file for more information.